Sunday, 4 October 2020

 West Kent Argus and Borough 03August1917

-So, for 30 years I've been searching for him.
+So, for 30 years, I've been searching for him.
 Uncle Bobby thought he had been buried in Greece, but there was nothing in the War Graves Commission.
 The hard part was that a lot of the paperwork just had first and middle initials, and Brooker was a common name.
 I had given up hope.
 And then I got lucky.

 His widow (who had remarried a man named Matthews) applied for an Army widow pension and used all her initials F. G. L. Matthews, and EUREKA!
 I now have Harry's service number.
 I found more pension records that listed all the children!

-He even has a Find a Grave page, and I've put in a photo request for someone there to take a photo.
+He even has a Find a Grave page,

 The cemetery is fascinating to look at in the street view of Google Maps.
 It's rather overgrown and spooky.
 I'd go there in a heartbeat just to take photos.
 But I'm weird like that.
-The British graves are on the right side, where the label Resting Place of Marion Jack, Bahá’í Pioneer.
+The British graves are on the right side, where the label reads Resting Place of Marion Jack, Bahá’í Pioneer.

-So, after all these years I've found the resting place of Great Uncle Harry Brooker.
+So, after all these years, I've found the resting place of Great Uncle Harry Brooker.
 Rest in Peace, and hopefully, one day, one of us will be able to visit you.
 And thank you, Florence Gertrude Lizette Clack Brooker Matthews, wherever you are.

 Thursday, 1 October 2020